-Many quadcopter drones are gyro-stabilised to allow them to fly smoothly even in windy conditions.
+Many quadcopter UAV are gyro-stabilised to allow them to fly smoothly even in windy conditions.
 An IMU (inertial measurement unit) detects changes in the yaw, pitch and roll of the drone and sends data to a flight controller, which adjusts the output to the quad rotors to achieve the desired outcome.

-Quadcopters are simpler in construction and cheaper and easier to fly than unmanned helicopter drones, making them an ideal choice for certain applications such as surveying and aerial photography.
+Quadcopters are typically simpler in construction and cheaper and easier to fly than unmanned helicopter drones, making them an ideal choice for certain applications such as surveying and aerial photography.
 They can also be used for drone deliveries and have already been used to provide medical supplies in both remote and urban areas.

 Quadcopter drones are used in a wide range of professional applications, with the drone and payload specifically chosen to suit the application type.
-Industrial quadcopters are used in applications such as pipeline and infrastructure inspection; agricultural quadcopter drones can be used for crop monitoring; and survey-grade quadcopters with high-resolution cameras and/or LiDAR technology can be used for mapping, surveillance and surveying applications.
+Industrial quadcopters are used in applications such as pipeline and infrastructure inspection; agricultural quadcopters can be used for crop monitoring; and survey-grade quadcopters with high-resolution cameras and/or LiDAR technology can be used for mapping, surveillance and surveying applications.

-Quadcopter sizes range from mini quadcopters which are not much more than an inch square, to professional drone systems measuring two to three feet in diameter.
-There tends to be an upper limit on the size of quadcopter frames as more volume means more weight, which requires more power to lift – there is then a trade-off between battery weight and size versus flight endurance.
+Quadcopter sizes range from mini quadcopters which are not much more than an inch square, to professional quadcopter systems measuring two to three feet in diameter.
+There tends to be an upper limit on the size of frames as more volume means more weight, which requires more power to lift – there is then a trade-off between battery weight and size versus flight endurance.

-Many quadcopter imaging systems feature a range of intelligent flight modes to enhance functionality, such as following the operator, active target tracking, and autonomous following of waypoints.
+Many imaging systems feature a range of intelligent flight modes to enhance functionality, such as following the operator, active target tracking, and autonomous following of waypoints.